 How can we excite and inspire students and the public to learn more about science and technology?
 Robots, of course!
 Robots have great potential to provide fun and engaging learning experiences to people of all ages and backgrounds.
 We are working on the development of several affordable and easy to program robots for K-12 education, as well as robots for interdiscipinary research, and for public communication of science.
 We have developed many workshops, robot kits, and museum exhibits for public outreach.
 Through these robots, we hope to make STEM topics more fun and accessible to all.
 Much of our work in this area has been enabled by funding from the Wyss Institute, for which we are very grateful.
 Here are some of our current and past projects:

-Nov 2016: We completed a successful kickstarter with ~400K and 2000 backers.
+History: Nov 2016: We completed a successful kickstarter with ~400K and 2000 backers.
 Aug 2017: Root Robotics is launched!
 We raised 2.5M seed funding and have new digs in Porter square!
 Spring 2018: Root has been featured at CES, FETC, ASU+GSV and TED!
 Fall 2018: Root robot are available for purchase on AMAZON!!
-Get yours before they run out!
+June 2019: Root Robotics is now part of iROBOT!

 KILOBOTS FOR EVERYONE